David Ferrer: 2012: Olympic doubles fourth place, first Masters title, fourth Davis Cup final

 Ferrer won his fourth singles title of the year and 15th overall in 's-Hertogenbosch, Netherlands.
 He beat Pierre-Ludovic Duclos, Leonardo Mayer, Igor Sijsling, Benoît Paire, and Philipp Petzschner on his way to his second grass singles title.
 Ferrer then reached the quarterfinals of Wimbledon, defeating Dustin Brown, Kenny de Schepper, Andy Roddick, and Juan Martín del Potro.
 Ferrer made it to the last eight for the first time at the tenth attempt.
 Ferrer then went on to lose the match to Andy Murray in a four-set thriller.
 Ferrer entered the quarterfinals of Swedish Open by defeating Simone Bolelli.
 He eventually advanced to the finals, where he defeated countryman Nicolás Almagro for his fifth title of the year.

 At the US Open, Ferrer made it to his fourth career Grand Slam semifinal, where he lost in four sets to Novak Djokovic.
 The semifinal had to be played over two days because of the threat of a tornado on the final Saturday.
-He had previously defeated Kevin Anderson, Igor Sijsling, Lleyton Hewitt, Richard Gasquet, and Janko Tipsarević en route to the semifinals.
+He had previously defeated Kevin Anderson, Igor Sijsling, Lleyton Hewitt, Richard Gasquet, and Janko Tipsarević.
 Ferrer won his sixth title of the season in Valencia, defeating Alexandr Dolgopolov in the final.
 Ferrer won his first Masters 1000 title in Paris at the end of the season, beating Jo-Wilfried Tsonga in the quarterfinals, Michaël Llodra in the semifinals, and Jerzy Janowicz in the final.
 This was also his seventh ATP Tour-level title of the year, the most of any player that season.
 He also won more matches that year than any other player, male or female.
 In late 2012 Ferrer faced questions about his involvement with doping doctor Luis Garcia del Moral.